SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/metric-query-error-messages.md

 *Input data* is the data that matches the selector, prior to aggregation.
 Sumo Logic evaluates the volume of input data in terms of the number of time series.

 For a single metrics query row, Sumo Logic limits the number of input time series to 1000 for non-aggregate queries, and 37000 for aggregate queries (queries that have an aggregate operator like avg and max).
+Besides, the total number of datapoints scanned by a single row of query is limited at 500,000,000 (500M) raw datapoints, or equivalent size of compressed datapoints.

-When a single row of a query scans more than 37000 time series, Sumo will stop scanning more data, and aggregate the results based on the scanned inputs.
-A message like this appears when the input limit is reached
+When a single row of a query scans more than 37000 time series or more than 500M datapoints, Sumo will stop after scanning the current time series, and aggregate the results based on the scanned inputs.
+A message like this appears when the input limit is reached:

 `This query is scanning too much data, the first (number of input time series scanned) time series were included.`